GOOGLE TRANSLATE

 Draw a Line in the Sand

 Several movies have been made about the men, women, and events of the Alamo.
 One scene that stands out to many is when William B. Travis tells his men that no more reinforcements will be coming other than the thirty-five.
 He informs them that if they fight against the Mexican army, there will be no survivors.
-Slowly and deliberately, Travis took out his sword and drew a line in the sand.
-Travis invited any who wanted to stay and fight to the death, to cross over the line as an indication of their willingness to stand firm against the enemy.

 A few days later, the dust settled; the battle was over.
 Nearly 200 defenders of the Alamo died at the hands of the Mexicans.
-Before they died, the Texans and other defenders killed over 600 out of nearly 5,000 in the Mexican army who waged the assault on the mission fortress.
+Before they died, the Texans and other defenders killed over 600 out of nearly 6,000 in the Mexican army who waged the assault on the mission fortress.

-Their example spurred on many others to volunteer, join, fight, and remain in service until Santa Ana was captured at San Jacinto.
+Their example spurred many others to volunteer, join, fight, and remain in service until Santa Ana was captured at San Jacinto.

 This man was special because the favor of God was on him.
-Hezekiah prospered because he loved and reverenced God.
+Hezekiah prospered because he loved and revered God.
 He experienced God's favor and was successful in WHATEVER HE ATTEMPTED TO DO!
 Not many have this written down in their bio.

-This one time stands out, when Hezekiah rebelled against Sennacherib, king of Assyria.
+This one time stands out: Hezekiah rebelled against Sennacherib, king of Assyria.
 Hezekiah refused to continue paying tributes to Assyria.
-He knew that Israel (the northern kingdom) and Samaria were attacked by the Assyrians and their people were taken into captivity, then deported into Assyria for assimilation into the pagan culture to prevent another uprising.
-Israel over and over fell away and was disobedient to God.
-Over and over they fell into idolatry refused to respond to God's warnings and his expressions of love for them.
+He knew that Israel (the northern kingdom) and Samaria were attacked by the Assyrians, and their people were taken into captivity and then deported into Assyria to assimilate into the pagan culture to prevent another uprising.

 The attacks on Israel and Samaria occurred in Hezekiah's 6th year as king of Judah (the southern kingdom).